oemof/tespy/doc/tespy_modules/networks.rst

    are within the user specified boundaries (:code:`p_range, h_range, T_range`)
    and if not, cut off higher/lower values.
  * Check the fluid properties of the connections based on the components they are connecting.
-E. g. check if the pressure at the outlet of a turbine is lower than the pressure at the inlet or if the flue gas composition at a combustion chamber's outlet is within the range of a "typical" flue gas composition.
+For example, check if the pressure at the outlet of a turbine is lower than the pressure at the inlet or if the flue gas composition at a combustion chamber's outlet is within the range of a "typical" flue gas composition.
 If there are any violations, the corresponding variables are manipulated.
-If you want to look up, what exactly the convergence check for a specific component does, look out for the :code:`convergence_check` methods in the
-   :py:mod:`tespy.components module <tespy.components>`.
+If you want to look up, what exactly the convergence check for a specific component does, look out for the :code:`convergence_check` methods in the :py:mod:`tespy.components module <tespy.components>`.

 In a lot of different tests the algorithm has found a near enough solution